jenkins-x-charts/jx-bdd/README.md

 ## jx bdd

-This is a helm chart for running the Jenkins X BDD tests in a cluster
+This is a helm chart for running the Jenkins X BDD tests in a cluster to verify your installation

 ## Installing